Epiforge/Extensions/README.md

 Be sure to set the protected `Logger` property if you want the abstract class to log what's going on with disposal.

+### Reflection

+This library has useful tools for when you can't be certain of some things at compile time, such as types, methods, etc.
+While .NET reflection is immensely powerful, prior to .NET 7, it's not very quick.
+To address this, this library offers the following extension methods which will emit IL, generate delegates, and cache them for expedited use of Reflection:

+* `ConstructorInfo.FastInvoke`
+* `MethodInfo.FastInvoke`
+* `PropertyInfo.FastGetValue`
+* `PropertyInfo.FastSetValue`

+Use of these methods in .NET 7 or later will simply call the built-in methods, as they are now optimized.

+Also includes extension methods for `Type` which search for implementations of events, methods, and properties.

 # License

 [Apache 2.0 License](LICENSE)